Switching Point Optimization for Abstract Parabolic Equations: Notation, Standing Assumptions, and Rigorous Mathematical Formulation of the Optimization Problem

 \item $f$ is continuously Fr\'echet-differentiable from $\DD$ to $Y_q$.
 Moreover, the Fr\'echet-derivative satisfies the growth condition

 with an exponent satisfying $ r > q'$ and constants $d_1 \in \R$ and $d_2 \geq 0$. \end{enumerate} \end{assumption}

-\begin{lemma} The Nemyzki operator associated to $f$, for the ease of notation denoted by the same symbol, continuously maps $L^{q}(0,T;\DD)$ to $L^1(0,T;Y_q)$.
+\begin{lemma} Under Assumption~\ref{assu:f}, the Nemyzki operator associated to $f$, for the ease of notation denoted by the same symbol, continuously maps $L^{q}(0,T;\DD)$ to $L^1(0,T;Y_q)$.
 Furthermore, it is continuously Fr\'echet-differentiable from $L^{q}(0,T;\DD)$ to $L^1(0,T;Y_q)$ with Fr\'echet-derivative

 \end{lemma}

 \begin{proof} The first assertion follows from \cite[Theorem~1 and 4]{GKT92}.
 The second one is a consequence of \cite[Theorem~7]{GKT92}. \end{proof}

 Using again the embedding results of \cite[Theorem~III.4.10.2]{Ama95}, we find